Poverty in Mexico: Government and politics (social programs)

-This innovative social program achieved a downward conception of poverty rates in the country, and it was also considered a pioneer in the field to such a degree that different countries in Latin America adopted it as the main social policy against poverty.
+This innovative social program successfully reduced poverty rates in the country and was considered a pioneer in the field to such a degree that several Latin American countries adopted it as their primary social policy against poverty.
 PRONASOL was very well received by Mexican society because it allowed them to observe results and perceive an economic improvement in the very short term, since it was based on a huge amount of government direct transfers.

 Also, its success was based on the improvement and development of human capital; this was evident when, for example, in rural communities the government gave away corn or different seeds so that people (laborers and farmers) could work them and obtain financial and personal benefits from them; Another example is the provision of construction material for people with limited resources, to build a decent home, or if it already exists, to improve it.

 It is important to note that before 2000, there wasn't an official measurement of poverty in Mexico, so it is not possible to speak of concrete figures on poverty prior to this year (all were approximations).
 It is known that given the distribution of money and direct government transfers to the people benefited by these programs, the situation of many improved, but we do not know for sure aggregate figures.
 After this year, during 2001 and 2002, SEDESOL produced the first official income-based poverty measurement.

 It was not until the end of 2005 that CONEVAL was created, with the main task of measuring poverty, a mission that it carried out on a specific basis until 2009.

 Reducing poverty

 Poverty aid organizations and social development groups have remained active in Mexico.
 Despite foreign and national aid programs in the country, the overall level of poverty in the country prevails.

 Concerning the last two six-year terms of Mexican former presidents, it is important to highlight that the poverty figures were slowly decreasing.
-For example, according to CONEVAL numbers, in 2010 46.1% of the Mexican population was poor, however in the years up to 2016 this figure dropped to 43.6%.
+For example, according to CONEVAL numbers, in 2010 46.1% of the Mexican population was poor.
+However, in the years up to 2016, this figure dropped to 43.6%.

 In addition, during that time 3 million Mexicans were removed from extreme poverty, having gone from 11.3% of Mexicans living in extreme poverty to 7%.
 One of the main criticisms made of the previous six-year term is that it did indeed reduce the number of people in extreme poverty, but the number of people in moderate poverty increased in a greater proportion.

 A public policy to combat the lack of food was the community kitchens implemented during the administration of Enrique Peña Nieto, which succeeded in decreasing food poverty levels.
 The community kitchens program sought to improve the nutritional conditions of the population regarding boys and girls from 1 to 11 years of age, pregnant and lactating women, people with disabilities and adults over 65 years of age.